Code compatibility between Python 2 and Python 3 is tedious.

 String formatting and unicode

-In Python 2, %s (old style) was the usual way to format a string, then {}.format() (new style) formatting was introduced and is preferred in Python 3, without taking account f-strings.
+In Python 2, %s (old style) was the usual way to format a string; then {}.format() (new style) formatting was introduced and is preferred in Python 3, without taking into account f-strings.
 See pyformat for more details about both styles.

-However %s and {}.format() behave differently in Python 2:
+However, %s and {}.format() behave differently in Python 2:

 So, as a rule of thumb, it is always good to prefix strings with u"" (with Python >= 3.3) everywhere, and decode/encode in utf-8 when needed.